Press "Enter" to skip to content

 You could easily adapt the article to make it work for both dogs and puppies, so you update your SEO title to “How to Crate Train Puppies & Adult Dogs.”

-Now this audience of searchers who have adult dogs will be much more likely to click on your result, leading to more search engine traffic.
+Now this audience of searchers who have adult dogs will be much more likely to click on your result, leading to more search engine traffic to your original blog post.

-Changes like this are so easy to make and can have a huge impact on your traffic.
+Changes like this are so easy to make and can have a huge impact on your traffic with successful articles.

 Now let’s look at how you can update your search snippets in WordPress.